Call Now for a Free Consultation

 The White Law Group is investigating potential claims involving Kyle Harrington and the liability his employers may have for failure to properly supervise his alleged activities.

-Brokerage firms are required to adequately supervise their advisors.
-They must ensure they are complying with FINRA rules.
+Brokerage firms have a responsibility to adequately supervise their advisors and ensure compliance with FINRA rules.

-When brokers abuse client accounts and conduct transactions that violate securities laws, the brokerage firm they are working with may be liable for investment losses.
-Brokerage firms that fail to monitor the business activities of their employees may be liable for investment losses due to negligent supervision for the misconduct of their employees.
+When brokers engage in abusive practices with client accounts or conduct transactions that violate securities laws, the brokerage firm they are affiliated with may be held accountable for any resulting investment losses.
+If brokerage firms fail to properly monitor the business activities of their employees, they may be liable for investment losses due to negligent supervision.

 If you suffered investment losses with Kyle Harrington, the securities attorneys at The White Law Group may be able to help you.
 For a free consultation with an attorney specializing in investment fraud, please call (888) 637-5510.